HenrikBengtsson/matrixStats/revdep/problems.md

         doc   2.5Mb
     ```

-*   checking R code for possible problems ...
+*   checking DESCRIPTION meta-information ...
 NOTE
     ```
-    interaction_model: no visible binding for global variable ‘.’
+    Package listed in more than one of Depends, Imports, Suggests, Enhances:
-    Undefined global functions or variables:
+      ‘utils’
-      .
+    A package should be listed in only one of these fields.
     ```

 *   checking Rd cross-references ...
 NOTE